We all must answer one day to our God, the Creator of the universe and all that is in it!

 15 But the free gift is not like the trespass.
 For if many died through one man’s trespass, much more have the grace of God and the free gift by the grace of that one man Jesus Christ abounded for many.
 16 And the free gift is not like the result of that one man’s sin.
 For the judgment following one trespass brought condemnation, but the free gift following many trespasses brought justification.
 17 If, because of one man’s trespass, death reigned through that one man, much more will those who receive the abundance of grace and the free gift of righteousness reign in life through the one man Jesus Christ.

-The Lord Jesus became a sin offering for us on the Cross so that we could be made righteous!
+The Lord Jesus became an acceptable offering for us on the Cross so that we could be made righteous (justified) through Him!

-But without receiving Christ’s righteousness by faith, man has no hope.
+But without receiving Christ’s righteousness, man has no hope.
+This is done for us BY FAITH in Him.
 So says the Word of God.

-If we think following the Law can make us righteous, we are deceived, because we cannot follow the Law perfectly as is required by God.
+If we think keeping the Law can make us righteous, we are deceived, because we cannot follow the Law perfectly as is required by God!!!

-Salvation must be pursued by faith in the Messiah, the Savior of the world, and not by an effort to earn one’s own way with God.
+Salvation must be pursued BY FAITH in the Messiah, the Savior of the world, Jesus Christ… and not by an effort to earn one’s own way with God.

 Rom 9:30-33 What shall we say, then?
 That Gentiles who did not pursue righteousness have attained it, that is, a righteousness that is by faith; 31 but that Israel who pursued a law that would lead to righteousness did not succeed in reaching that law.
 32 Why?
 Because they did not pursue it by faith, but as if it were based on works.
 They have stumbled over the stumbling stone, 33 as it is written,